mediv0/vue-input-validator/README.md

 <br />

 ### Asynchronous validation
-the validator component can also support async tests. for example, if you need to validate your info from a server you can use async tests.
+The validator component also supports async tests.
+For example, if you need to validate your info from a server you can use async tests.

-**Remember that async tests must return true or false***
+**Remember that async tests must return boolean***

-example below will show you how you can use async tests:
+the below example will show you how to use async tests:
 ```javascript
 ...
 test: (val) => {